This article was updated on November 30th, 2020

-This is one of the best weather apps I have been able to find for UAV pilots.
-If you go into the settings you can also adjust the thresholds for unsafe flying if you feel they are too aggressive for your abilities.
+This is one of the best weather apps I could find for drone pilots.
+If you go to the settings, you can also adjust the thresholds for unsafe flying if you feel they are too aggressive for your abilities.

-Sats Locked: I want to share that I have often gotten the message “Not Good To Fly” due to the Sats Locked field being too low (below the threshold).
-But, I have no trouble gathering enough GPS satellites when I actually went to fly my Mavic drone.
-So, keep that in mind and don’t be too concerned with this field.
+Sats Locked: I would like to say that I have often received the message “Not Good To Fly” because the Sats Locked field is too low below the threshold.
+However, I have no problems collecting enough GPS satellites when I actually let my Mavic drone fly.
+So, remember and do not worry too much about this field.

-New Feature: The developer of this app has recently updated it to include a “through the day” bar feature where you can see whether the weather is good for flying or not.
-It’s a nice update to see the day in a quicker fashion for flight safety.
+New Feature: The developer of this app recently updated it to add a “through the day” bar feature that lets you see if the weather is good for flying or not.
+It's a nice update to see the day faster for aviation safety.
 Thank you, Matthew Lloyd!

-The information from this app can also be accessed from their website, UAV Forecast.
+Information from this app can also be accessed from its website, UAV Forecast.

-Kittyhawk was created in partnership with the Federal Aviation Administration (FAA) for recreational and commercial part 107 drone pilots to help aid in the pilot knowing whether it’s safe to fly your drone.
-It does not allow you to obtain airspace authorizations to fly in controlled airspace, which are only available through the FAA’s Low Altitude Authorization and Notification Capability (LAANC).
+Kittyhawk was created in partnership with the Federal Aviation Administration FAA for recreational and commercial part 107 drone pilots to help the pilot know if it is safe to fly your drone.
+It does not allow you to obtain airspace permits for controlled airspace that are only available through the FAA's Low Altitude Authorization and Notification Capability LAANC.

 - A clear “status” indicator that informs the drone pilot whether it is safe to fly at their location or not.
-(For example, it shows flying in the Special Flight Rules Area around the Golden Gate National Recreation Area is prohibited.)
+For example, flying in the special flight area around the Golden Gate National Recreation Area is prohibited.

-- Useful, educational, interactive maps with filtering options.
+- Useful, educational, interactive maps with filtering capabilities.

-- Info about controlled airspace, special use airspace, critical infrastructure, airports, national parks, military training routes and temporary flight restrictions.
+- Information on controlled airspace, special purpose airspace, critical infrastructure, airports, national parks, military training routes and temporary flight restrictions.

-- The ability to check whether it is safe to fly in different locations by searching for a location or moving the location pin.
+- The ability to check whether it is safe to fly in different places by searching for a location or moving the Location Pen.

 - Links to other FAA drone resources and regulatory information.

-I recommend having AirMap for Drones available as well because it is an FAA-approved provider for LAANC in the United States and also provides comparable authorization in other countries.
+I recommend that AirMap for Drones is also available as it is an FAA approved LAANC provider in the United States and offers similar authorizations in other countries.

-- Imagine constant airspace data, including official aeronautical information, regulations, dynamic limitations, climate, and ground impediments, on an simple digital map.
-With Contextual Airspace, AirMap displays only the airspace data and rules that are relevant to your central mission.
+- Imagine constant airspace data, including official aviation information, regulations, dynamic constraints, climate and ground obstacles, on a simple digital map.
+With Contextual Airspace, AirMap displays only the airspace data and rules relevant to your central mission.

-- View legitimate airspace warnings, notifications, and regulations pertaining to your mission, aircraft, and certification.
+- Look at legitimate airspace alerts, notifications, and regulations regarding your mission, your aircraft, and your certification.

-- Log in to search your intended flight location and select the set of regulations that applies to your aircraft, operator certificate and flight scenario.
+- Log in to find your desired flight location and select the set of rules that apply to your aircraft, your operator certificate and your flight scenario.

-- Request: Get Near-Instant Approval to Fly in Controlled Traffic Regions (CTRs)
+- Request: Obtain immediate authorization for flights in Controlled Traffic Regions (CTRs).

-By using both Kittyhawk and AirMap, you will be able to fly in more places safely and by following their guidance you will be a better pilot for it.
+By using Kittyhawk and AirMap, you will be able to fly safely in more places, and if you follow their instructions you will be a better pilot for it.

-Be sure to maintain line of sight with your drone so that you can see it at all times.
+Be sure to use your drone to maintain visibility so you can see it at any time.

-Things to avoid: Airports, people, animals, buildings, no fly zones (NFZ), overhead power lines, crowded areas found during public events to name a few things.
+Things to avoid: Airports, people, animals, buildings, no fly zones (NFZ), overhead power lines, crowded areas at public events, to name just a few.

-This is one of the simpler apps mentioned in this app list for pilots which lets you know if you’re in a safe area to fly your drone.
+This is one of the simpler apps mentioned in this pilot app list, which lets you know if you are in a safe area to fly your drone.

 Other Apps to Consider

-These are some other helpful apps and programs for your drone endeavors.
+These are some more helpful apps and programs for your drone endeavors.

-- Sun Surveyor (Sun & Moon) (good for seeing where the sun is going to rise and set)
+- Sun Surveyor (Sun & Moon) (good to see where the sun will rise and set)

 Sun Surveyor (Sun & Moon)

-- View sunlight and shade throughout the year for any location.
+- Sun and shade all year round for any location.

-- Sneak peak of solstice & equinox paths and view horizon obstructions.
+- Sneak peak of solstice & equinox path and view horizon obstructions.

-- App has the ability to share locations, screenshots and data with friends, colleagues or your clients.
+- App has the ability to share locations, screenshots and data with friends, colleagues or your customers.

 Virtual Test Flight

-I am excited to share that there multiple ways to connect your Mavic drone to your personal computer and perform a test flight without even taking off the ground with your new drone.
+I am pleased to announce that there are several ways to connect your Mavic drone to your PC and perform a test flight without taking off from the ground with your new drone.

-I believe this is the easiest way to get a simulator running to practice the controls of your Mavic drone.
-Download DJI Assistant 2 For Mavic for your Windows or Mac based computer.
+I think this is the easiest way to get a simulator up and running to practice controlling your Mavic drone.
+Download DJI Assistant 2 For Mavic for your Windows or Mac-based computer.

 DJI Assistant 2 For Mavic

-You will be connecting your Mavic drone up to your computer with the included USB-C cable and powering on your aircraft.
-Load up the application on your Windows or Mac and you will be prompted with a screen showing your drone model.
+You connect your Mavic drone to your computer using the supplied USB cable and power up your aircraft.
+Download the application to your Windows or Mac and you will be prompted with a screen showing your drone model.
 Why would you want this software?
-Well, you can update the firmware on your aircraft or smart controller, export logs, calibrate your aircraft anti-collision sensors or run the lite simulator and practice your aerial skills.
+Well, you can update the firmware of your aircraft or intelligent control system, export logs, calibrate your aircraft sensors against collisions or run the Lite simulator and practice your skills from the air.